 Steps 1-3: Reflect, Strategize, Identify and Engage

-Between January and April 2019, a core group reviewed the process used for Get Healthy Idaho 2015-2019.
+Between January and April 2019, a core group of division staff reviewed the process used for the Get Healthy Idaho assessment 2015-2019.
 Key recommendations from the review included:

 Expand the review of data to all programs in public health, regardless if they fall under accreditation guidelines

 Avoid arbitrary constraints to what health and social issues Get Healthy Idaho can address, such as public health funding restrictions

 Focus on the social determinants of health

 Engage division programs and partners more authentically

 Identify other organizations conducting health assessments and incorporate the data

 Include non-traditional partners such as transportation and housing agencies